binipringle/right-to-be-forgotten/_texts/0-outline.md

 **Extrinsic evidence** is any evidence other than testimony from the witness already on the stand.
 Extrinsic evidence can be **collateral and non-collateral**.
 A **collateral matter** is relevant to the case solely because it impeaches a witness.
 A **non-collateral matter** proves a fact of consequence other than impeachment.

-Judges use their discretion under Rules 403 and 611 to prohibit extrinsic evidence of a prior inconsistent statement on a purely collateral matter, but under Rule 613 parties may present extrinsic evidence of prior inconsistent statements related to non-collateral matters.
+Rules 403 and 611 prohibit extrinsic evidence of a prior inconsistent statement on a purely collateral matter, but Rule 613 allows extrinsic evidence of prior inconsistent statements related to non-collateral matters.

 ---